MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-small-multiples.md

 [!INCLUDE [applies-yes-desktop-yes-service](../includes/applies-yes-desktop-yes-service.md)]

 Small multiples, or trellising, splits a visual into multiple versions of itself.
 The versions are presented side by side, with data divided across these versions by a chosen dimension.
-For example, a small multiple could split a “sales by product” column chart across customer segment or country.
+For example, a small multiple could split a “sales by product” column chart across countries or customer segments.

 :::image type="content" source="media/power-bi-visualization-small-multiples/small-mulitple-sales-category-region.png" alt-text="Screenshot showing a stacked column chart for sales by product split into small multiples by country.":::